apache/skywalking-website/content/blog/2021-01-23-tencent-cloud-violates-aplv2/index.md

 - Connected with Tencent Cloud TVP program committee, as Sheng Wu(Our VP) is a Tencent Cloud TVP.
 - Talked with the Tencent Cloud team lead.

-**In all above channels, we provided the evidences of coyp-redistribution hebaviors, requested them to revaluate their statements on the website, and follow the License's requirements.**
+**In all above channels, we provided the evidences of copy-redistribution hebaviors, requested them to revaluate their statements on the website, and follow the License's requirements.**

 ## Resolution
 At Jan.
 19th night, UTC+8, 2021.
 We received response from the Tencent cloud team.
 They admited their violation behaviors, and did following changes